What led police to release photos of suspected Wilson Parking card skimmer

 "The incidents are reported to have taken place in May and June after the victims noticed amounts unknowingly taken out of their bank accounts after using the parking machine."

+Police said the investigation is in its early stages and it was not yet known if more than one person was involved in the scam.

-Wilson Parking declined an interview with the Herald earlier in the week, instead it issued a statement explaining it was first alerted to fraudulent activity linked to ticket machines by ANZ on June 29.
+Wilson Parking declined an interview with the Herald earlier in the week, instead it issued a statement explaining it was first alerted to skimming linked to ticket machines by ANZ on June 29.

 The company said it worked "quickly" after being notified of the breaches and undertook a full audit of its 500 machines "within 48 hours of receiving the advice".